Your CX Playbook for Financial Services

 On the bank’s side, this service may take some effort and coordinating across departments (from IT, to the marketing and product teams).
 However, for the client, the bank has just given them a tangible and essential service that makes them feel protected and as though their money is being put to good use.

-1. Measure, Track and Analyse Results
+1. Measure, Track and Analyze Results

 Putting in the effort to build a strong CX strategy is a great start to creating a better experience for your clients, but if you’re not monitoring both the macro and micro results of all these efforts, you’re missing out on important information.
 When you gather feedback on the customer service you’re providing, you get a much deeper understanding of whether your strategy is successful or not.

 Feedback should come directly from target clients to learn what worked and what didn’t.
 One way to collect this information is through a customer satisfaction (CSAT) score, which is used to measure an individual customer’s feelings about a specific interaction with a support team and is measured through a Likert scale question.
-By measuring customer satisfaction, financial services providers can often determine where clients are running into obstacles and if their organisation is actually delivering an exceptional CX.
+By measuring customer satisfaction, financial services providers can often determine where clients are running into obstacles and if their organization is actually delivering an exceptional CX.

 It’s important to remember that CX is a team sport.
 In addition to gathering customer feedback, gaining insight from internal teams, as well as any third-party providers engaged in the process, could also be helpful in understanding strategy results.
-Each department within a financial services organisation should fit together to create a perfect, customer-centric whole, and the information that support teams gather can improve the entire organisation.
+Each department within a financial services organization should fit together to create a perfect, customer-centric whole, and the information that support teams gather can improve the entire organization.

 Once feedback is collected and understood, prepare to shift tactics if something is not working.
 For example, if a wealth management company has been running a digital media campaign for their retirement investment options but find the click through rate is very low, this might tell them that the audience interested in this service is not as present on social media; and therefore, are missing the ads.
 This result is a great opportunity to stop running the campaign online and consider targeting this audience via email, for example.